Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: The ground-state energy for atoms in an external trap

-As pointed earlier, the lowest eigenpotential $\omega_0(r)$ is treated as the many-body effective potential which describe the collective phenomena of dilute BEC.
+As pointed earlier, the lowest eigen potential $\omega_0(r)$ is treated as the many-body effective potential which describe the collective phenomena of a dilute BEC.
 This is also in good agreement with experimental situation.
-As at the ultra-cold temperature all the individual atoms in the condensate lie within one single de-Broglie wavelength, the condensate is treated as a single lump of quantum staff.
-However before calculating the ground state energies, it is indeed required to check the convergence for $N = 10^{7}$ atoms.
-With the increase in the number of particles $N$, the effective interaction $Na_s$ increases, the condensate becomes more repulsive.
+As at the ultra-cold temperature all the individual atoms in the condensate lie within a single de-Broglie wavelength, the condensate is treated as a single lump of quantum stuff.
+However, before calculating the ground-state energies, it is indeed required to check the convergence for $N = 10^{7}$ atoms.
+With the increase in the number of particles $N$, the effective interaction $N\,a_s$ increases, the condensate becomes more repulsive.
 The condensate density is pushed out as its average radius increases sharply.
-So higher $K_{max}$ may be needed for convergence of the ground state for larger particle number.
-In Fig.~\ref{fig.pot} we plot $\omega_0(r)$ as a function of $r$ for $K_{max}=2,4,6,8$ and $10$ with $N=10^7$ and observe very fast convergence.
+So higher $K_{max}$ may be needed for convergence of the ground state for larger $N$.
+In Fig.~\ref{fig.pot} we plot $\omega_0(r)$ as a function of $r$ for $K_{max}=2,4,6,8$ and $10$ with $N=10^7$ and observe a very fast convergence.
 Although after $K_{max}=4$, all the graphs appear to overlap completely as seen in the Fig.~\ref{fig.pot}, still we noticed that the minimum of the effective potential decreases very slowly (which is not visible in the figure) as $K_{max}$ increases.
 This is consistent with the Rayleigh-Ritz principle.
-So, throughout our calculation we fix $K_{max}=8$ and calculate the ground state energy per particle, which we present in Table~\ref{table:egs}.
-We compare our many-body results with TF, GP and MGP results and for the compact presentation of different diluteness, we include the results for a wide range of $na_s^3$, which basically determines the diluteness of the condensate.
-Comparison with MGP is needed for better justification as MGP includes the correction due to quantum fluctuation.
+So, throughout our calculation we fix $K_{max}=8$ and calculate the ground state energy per particle.
+In Table~\ref{table:egs}, we compare our many-body results with the TF, GP and MGP results for different diluteness of the condensate given by $n\,a_s^3$.
+We evaluate the gas parameter $n\,a_{s}^{3}$ at the center of the trap which can be directly expressed in terms of relevant parameters as \cite{Dalfovo}

+Note that the value of $n(0)\,a_{s}^{3}$ is deliberately kept $<<1$ to justify the usage of the two-body correlated basis functions.
+Comparison with the MGP is needed for better justification as the MGP includes the correction due to quantum fluctuations.

 We calculate the GP energy by solving the standard GP energy functional

 and the MGP energy is calculated by solving